FidelityInternational/cicimages-tools/CONTRIBUTING.md

 ```

-### .templates
+### The CIC content framework
 Technical exercises can be complicated to write.
-They are full of commands, and example output, which if slightly incorrect can cause massive confusion to the reader.
+They are full of commands, and example output, which if slightly incorrect causes confusion to the reader.
 Reading exercises through to ensure the accuracy of these things is time consuming and error prone.

 To overcome this problem, the CIC content framework allows you to write and execute templates that can be used to generate your files.
 During the processing of templates, commands can be verified and their output can be inserted in to the documentation that is generated for the participant.

-By default, you are given the file `exercise_name/.templates/README.md.erb`, from which the mandatory exercise README.md will be generated.

 Files files in the `exercise_name/.templates` directory should end with the extension `.erb`.
 This identifies them as ERB files and that they should be picked up for processing.
 ERB is a markup format, the following is what you need to know in order to use CIC's content framework.

-#### documenting a command
+#### Documenting commands

 To tell your reader to execute the a command, for example `mkdir new_directory`, specify the command within the template using the following syntax:
 ```ERB